 Which countries are taken into account?

-As a reminder, in addition to communication security, a new CSAM initiative was also announced, in which Apple will scan photos for child sexual abuse material.
-This has caused a lot of discussion and criticism, which is why Apple has decided to delay the introduction of these child protection features.
-Originally, the whole thing was supposed to be introduced in iOS 15, iPadOS 15 and macOS Monterey in the US.
-At this point, there is no indication that the CSAM feature is included in the iOS 15.2 beta.
-So it is possible that Apple will first introduce "communication security" before implementing the full range of child safety features.
-It also remains to be seen whether it will initially only be available in the US or also in other countries.
+As a reminder, in addition to Communications Safety, Apple also announced a new CSAM initiative, which will scan photos for child sexual abuse material.
+This has sparked considerable discussion and criticism, leading Apple to postpone the launch of these parental control features.
+Originally, the feature was scheduled to be rolled out in iOS 15, iPadOS 15, and macOS Monterey in the US.
+Currently, there's no indication that the CSAM feature will be included in the iOS 15.2 beta.
+Therefore, it's possible that Apple will first introduce "Communications Safety" before implementing the full range of child safety features.
+It also remains to be seen whether it will initially be available only in the US or in other countries as well.
 (Photo by oasisamuel / Bigstockphoto)